MM2-0/Kvaesitso/docs/privacy-policy.md

 plugins (as long as they are enabled in launcher settings):

 - all search queries that are typed into the search bar
-- your current location (if the plugin is a places search plugin and you have granted the location permission to the launcher)
+- your current location (if the plugin is a places search or weather provider plugin and you have granted the location permission to the launcher)

 For plugins developed by third parties, additional privacy policies might apply.
 Please refer to the respective plugin's documentation for more information.